 3. Yu-Gi-Oh!
 Speed Duel

 This is a back-to-basics version of the classic collectible card game

 Yu-Gi-Oh! has been around almost as long as Magic: The Gathering, emerging from the nineties anime TV series as a real-life version of the fictional Duel Monsters card game.
 It works pretty much the same way, with players taking turns to throw down monsters, spells and trap cards.
 (Yelling “You just activated my trap card!” at your opponent never really gets old.)

-While the original Yu-Gi-Oh! trading card game has the benefit of never being subject to rotation like other collectible card games – so cards are never made officially obsolete by new expansions – thousands of possible card combinations and 20 years of rules and gameplay additions means that the game can be intimidating for newcomers to dive into.
+While the original Yu-Gi-Oh! trading card game has the benefit of never being subject to rotation like other collectible card games – so cards are never made officially obsolete by new expansions – thousands of possible card combinations and 20 years of rules and gameplay additions (not to mention rare and expensive cards) means that the game can be intimidating for newcomers to dive into.
 Just try wrapping your head around Xyz or Synchro summoning and you’ll see what we mean.

 Luckily, Yu-Gi-Oh!
 Speed Duel was recently launched as a simpler, back-to-basics version of YGO based on the fast-playing Duel Links app.
 With smaller decks to build, fewer life points and matches that can wrap up in as little as five or ten minutes, Speed Duel makes for a beginner-friendly introduction to Yu-Gi-Oh! and collectible card games in general.
 Speed Duel has its own pool of cards that can be used in the full game, so once you feel you’ve got a handle on things you can step up to the more complicated experience – or just playing it as a great card game in its own right.